2bc4/twitch-hls-client/README.md

 #### Cargo features
 - `http2` - Enable HTTP/2 support (known to cause issues on Windows 10)
-- `static-curl` - Build and statically link to libcurl instead of dynamically linking to the system libcurl
+- `static-curl` - Build and statically link to libcurl